 Companies are like boats.
 The small ones are quick and agile.
 They move fast and pivot on a dime.
 But that agility comes at a cost: they are notoriously unstable.
 The rough seas of the market define what they can and cannot do.
 Make a bad turn and they risk capsizing.
-As our companies grow, out boats turn slower and get more stable in rough seas.
+As our companies grow, our boats turn slower but get more stable in rough seas.
 But until you gain that stability, agility is your strength.

 And sticking with boats, the bigger our vessel, the more cargo we can hold.
 Our cargo is customers.
 We are filling our holds with them.